 Karen is Senior Design Officer in the Climate Change team at Architecture & Design Scotland.
 She was previously Community Link Co-ordinator (Ambitious Projects) at Sustrans Scotland, the national charity making it easier for people to walk and cycle.
-She was previously an Architect and the Sustainability Manager of GRAHAM Construction, where she was responsible for the development of their long term strategic approach to meeting their aspirations of achieving carbon neutrality.
-Karen worked in the construction industry for over 10 years and her multidisciplinary background has been further expanded through an MSc in Sustainability and Adaptation Planning at the Centre of Alternative Technology.
+Karen worked in the construction industry for over 10 years and her multidisciplinary background has been further expanded through an MSc in Sustainability and Adaptation Planning at the Centre of Alternative Technology, she was Architect and the Sustainability Manager of GRAHAM Construction, where she was responsible for the development of their long term strategic approach to meeting their aspirations of achieving carbon neutrality.
 She is a graduate of Glasgow School of Art and the University of Brighton and a member of IEMA, CIOB and SEDA.

 Emma Nicolson – Trustee representing the SCIO member Scottish Contemporary Art Network